 Your Individual Rights:

-- You can request that we restrict how we use or disclose your information for treatment, payment, or health care operations, but we are not required to agree to your requested restrictions unless they are regarding disclosure of information to your health insurance company and: (1) the disclosure is for the purpose of carrying out payment or health care operations and is not otherwise required by law; and (2) the information pertains solely to a health care item or service for which you or another person (other than your health insurance company) paid for in full.
+- You can request that we restrict the disclosure of health information, but we are not required to agree to these restrictions in every circumstance.
 However, if we do agree to these restrictions we must abide by our agreement unless an emergency occurs.
-If we do have to disclose information in an emergency we will request the persons to whom we make the disclosure that the information remain as confidential as possible.
-Any agreement that we make to restrict these disclosures will be written down and signed; if either of us needs to terminate our agreement we will document our agreement in writing and give you a copy.
+If we do have to disclose health information in an emergency we will request the persons to whom we make the disclosure that the health information remain as confidential as possible.
+Any agreement that we make with you to restrict these disclosures will be written down and signed; if either of us needs to terminate our agreement we will document our agreement in writing and give you a copy.
 You cannot limit the uses and disclosures that we are legally required or allowed to make.

-- If you wish to receive communications from us by alternative means (such as billing at a different address) you have the right to request that we communicate your information to you in a certain manner or at a certain location.
+- If you wish to receive communications from us by alternative means (such as billing at a different address) you have the right to make reasonable requests.
 This is especially true if our usual means of communicating with you could endanger you or someone else.
 If you want to make such a request, please do so in writing and we will discuss how it would work and if it would be possible for us to agree to your request.
-We will grant reasonable requests.
-We will not ask you the reason for your request.

 Office for Civil Rights Department of HHS